Patient Eligibility Criteria - Criterios de elegibilidad del paciente

 To receive services at Volunteer Healthcare Clinic, clients must:

-- Have no form of health insurance or health care coverage (i.e. no MAP, Medicaid/CHIP, private insurance, etc.)
+- Be uninsured and have no form of health care coverage (i.e. no MAP, Medicaid/CHIP, Medicare, private insurance, etc.)

 - Meet income guidelines (less than 200% of the Federal Poverty Income Level)

-- You must bring a photo ID with a current Travis County address.
+- You must bring a photo ID with a current Travis County address to every Clinic visit.

 If address on ID is not current, proof of Travis County residency must be provided such as a utility or phone bill, lease agreement, etc. - Due to space and health concerns, only patients are allowed in the Clinic to see the physician.
 Please come alone if you can; anyone not being seen at the Clinic will be asked to wait outside, unless they are helping translate for the patient or the patient needs assistance into the building.